Rove, Honiara

-Rove is a suburb in Honiara located 2 km west of the main center on the Tandai Highway.
+Rove is a suburb in Honiara, Solomon Islands, located 2 km west of the main center on the Tandai Highway.
 Rove borders the Honiara City Council ward of Nggosi and Rove-Lengakiki.

 Rove is East of Tanaghai and West of Town Ground.

 Law enforcement

 Rove Solomon Islands Police Armory

 Previous audits of the Solomon Islands Police armory in Rove were conducted by New Zealand Defence in 1997 and August and November 1999 and the results of these audits were 865, 961 and 881 weapons respectively that were stored in this facility.
 In 2000, as a precursor to RAMSI, the International Peace Monitoring Team (IPMT) conducted another audit with numbers ranging from 320 weapons (December 2000) to 222 weapons (May 2002).